skiffos/SkiffOS/configs/odroid/m1/README.md

 This is equivalent to using the format and install scripts.

 The persist partition will be resized to fill the available space on first boot.

+## Using Emmc for Persist

+An easy way to setup the M1 for storing data on the EMMC card is to:

+ 1. Flash & install to a MicroSD card as described above.
+ 2. Delete the "persist" partition from the MicroSD card.
+ 3. Create an ext4 partition labeled "persist" on the EMMC.
+ 4. Attach both the MicroSD and the EMMC to the Odroid M1.

+The "boot" and "rootfs" partitions on the microSD card will be used for the boot-up files, and the "persist" partition on the EMMC will be used for data.